dylmart/dylmart/README.md

 ## 🔭 What Am I Up To?
 **Academics:** Studying Computer Science at Cal Poly.
 **Currently Learning:** Databases, Relational Algebra, React, Godot game engine.
-**Creating:** GET REAL: a RPG about gutter punks who find a magic portal to the mysical land of Gern.
+**Creating:** GET REAL: an RPG about gutter punks who find a magic portal to the mysical land of Gern.